 If you work on a team responsible for LLM data preprocessing, you face some daunting challenges, some of which involve:

-• Figuring out where and how to collect historical web data for model training
+- Figuring out where and how to collect historical web data for model training.

-• Ensuring the data is cleaned properly
+- Ensuring the data is cleaned properly.

-You need to preprocess a LOT of historical web data for an LLM
+You need to preprocess a lot of historical web data for an LLM

-• GPT-3 — This LLM uses several different datasets for training, which includes Common Crawl, WebText2, and Wikipedia.
+- GPT-3 — This LLM uses several different datasets for training, which includes Common Crawl, WebText2, and Wikipedia.
 Common Crawl had 60% weight in the training mix and 410 billion tokens.
-OpenAI’s paper on GPT-3 says they downloaded roughly 45TB of compressed plaintext from Common Crawl, and after filtering, the training dataset was 570GB in size.
-The training data cuts off sometime in 2021.
+GPT-3 was trained on around 570 gigabytes of text data and contained 175 billion parameters.
+The data has a cut off date of September 2021.

 OpenAI trains each model using large sets of historical web data, and it looks like the training data size increases dramatically with each new GPT version.
 You can also see the trend of increasingly larger training datasets for LLMs through Google’s AI research.
 In January 2020, Google announced Meena, an end-to-end, neural conversational model.
 According to Google’s announcement post, the model was trained on 341 GB of text.
 And when compared to OpenAI’s GPT-2, Meena “has 1.7x greater model capacity and was trained on 8.5x more data.”
 In May 2021, Google introduced LaMDA, a family of language models for dialog applications.
 Google’s research paper says that LaMDA’s pre-training dataset had a total of 1.56T words while Meena’s training set had 40B total words.
 The total number of words in LaMDA’s training dataset was almost 40X larger than Meena’s.